cchudzicki-ocw-testing/18.02-fall-2007/content/pages/assignments.md

 Problem Sets have two parts, A and B.

 **Part A** has problems from the text ( Edwards, Henry C., and David E. Penney. _Multivariable Calculus_.
 6th ed.
 Lebanon, IN: Prentice Hall, 2002.
-ISBN: 9780130339676), with answers to many in the back of the text, and problems from the [18.02 Supplementary Notes and Problems]({{< baseurl >}}/pages/readings/supp_notes) with solutions at the end of the Notes.
+ISBN: 9780130339676), with answers to many in the back of the text, and problems from the {{< resource_link 9fa067c1-918e-c234-1bcb-156f6c4d73ad "18.02 Supplementary Notes and Problems" >}} with solutions at the end of the Notes.
 Look at the solutions if you get stuck, but try to do as much as possible without them.
 Hand in the underlined problems only; the others are for more practice.
 Part A will be graded quickly, checking that the problems are there and the solutions not merely copied.

 **Part B** consists of unsolved problems, is worth more points, and will be graded more carefully.
 Many of these problems are longer multi-part exercises posed here because they do not fit conveniently into an exam or short-answer format.